correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 ## Drag and Mass Estimations

-Starting with Newton's second law,
+We can start with approximating the open-loop robot system as first-order using Newton's second law

 $$ F = ma = m\ddot{x} $$